skrytener/zabbix/README.md

-zabbix-synology-snmp
+zabbix template
 ====================

-zabbix synolgy snmp template

-Template for zabbbix to take data from synology
+some change for me